StarsStarsStarsStarsStars

-He started to find his visual vocabulary in the early 1970s, after moving to Los Angeles in 1961 at the height of the sexual revolution.
-Growing up in Japan in the 1930-40s, his reference points were 17th–19th century ukiyo‑e woodblock prints (Edo period).
-But moving to America opened his eyes to a global culture – one that was dealing with the AIDS crisis, globalisation, consumerism, and an East meets West collide.
+He started to find his visual vocabulary in the early 1970s, after moving to Los Angeles in 1961 in the early days of the sexual revolution.
+Growing up in Japan in the 1930/40s, his reference points were 17th to 19th century ukiyo‑e woodblock prints (Edo period).
+But moving to the US opened his eyes to a global culture – one that was dealing with the AIDS crisis, globalisation, consumerism and an East meets West collision.

 This exhibition walks visitors through these different concerns, or phases, across Teraoka’s work, starting with his nod to the ukiyo‑e genre of shunga (erotic prints).
 Indeed the first work seen is by ukiyo-e master Torii Kiyonaga, titled Shunga (c 1785), consisting of six stacked images, like a scroll that has been spliced into erotic fragments.

 Teraoka’s Sarah and Octopus/Seventh Heaven (2001), sits within a grid of master works, allowing viewers to form those connections – in particular, to the famed woodblock master Hokusai.
-On the one hand it promotes age-old sexual liberation, while offering a warning of safe sex.
+On the one hand it promotes age-old sexual liberation, while on the other offering a warning of safe sex.

 This starts to make sense in the context of the exhibition, which coincides with the 30th anniversary of the National Gallery’s pioneering exhibition, Don’t leave me this way: Art in the age of AIDS (1994), which featured Teraoka’s art.